AIDS Healthcare Foundation: Expansion

 In 2014, AHF made history during the Rose Parade by hosting a same-sex wedding on its float for the first time in the parade's history.
 The float, with the theme "Love is the Best Protection," won best presentation of color and color harmony through floral use.
 A longtime float participant, the organization has earned a reputation for thought-provoking messages surrounding healthcare, homelessness, gay rights, anti-violence, and other issues.

 AHF produced the documentary film Keep The Promise: The Global Fight Against AIDS, depicting the AHF-sponsored protest of government anti-HIV funding levels and anti-HIV drug prices at the XIX International AIDS Conference, 2012.
 The film premiered on March 29th, 2013 at the Vail Film Festival.

 In August 2024, AHF opened a new all-in-one facility in Austin, Texas, including an HIV healthcare center, pharmacy services, STI testing and treatment, and an Out of the Closet thrift store, where 96 cents of every dollar earned goes back into local patient care.

 AHF's 2025 Rose Parade float, "Home Sweet Home," celebrated the 100th anniversary of Charlie Chaplin's 1925 film The Gold Rush and Chaplin's Little Tramp character, who is considered America's most famous (albeit fictional) homeless person.
 The float also promoted AHF's Healthy Housing Foundation and its work addressing the affordable housing and homelessness crises.

 In January 2025, AHF received The King Center's Martin Luther King, Jr. Social Justice Award, the organization's highest recognition for contributions to social justice.
 The award was presented by Bernice King and recognized AHF's "transformative work in advancing health equity, combating HIV/AIDS, and championing the rights and dignity of underserved communities worldwide."

+In October 2025, AHF opened its first clinic in Tennessee.
+Later that year, the organization opened a new testing and treatment location in Tampa, Florida, identifying west central Florida as one of the areas with the highest numbers of new HIV/AIDS cases each year.